-Tuition Assistance - The Air Force Reserve offers you tuition assistance.
-You can be reimbursed up to 100 percent tuition assistance up to $250 per semester hour, or $166 per quarter hour, not to exceed $4,500 annually per servicemember.
-For more on this program, see the Tuition Assistance Overview.
+Tuition assistance -- The Air Force Reserve offers you tuition assistance.
+You can be reimbursed up to 100% tuition assistance up to $250 per semester hour, or $166 per quarter hour, not to exceed $4,500 annually per service member.
+For more on this program, see the tuition assistance overview.

-College Credits-By-Exam - Members of the Reserve can also take advantage of free College Level Examination Program tests (CLEP).
+College credits by exam -- Members of the Reserve can take advantage of free College Level Examination Program tests (CLEP).
 For every test you pass on a particular subject, you earn three transferable college credits.

-Skills Training - The Army Reserve offers training in nearly 200 different specialties.
-You don't have to join the Army full-time to reap the advantages of skills training.
+Skills training -- The Army Reserve offers training in nearly 200 specialties.
+You don't have to join the Army full time to reap the advantages of skills training.
 The Army Reserve is full of "part-time soldiers" who learn skills to enhance their present career or prepare them for a new one.

 The Army Reserve bases its promotions on a system called: Select, Train, Promote and Assign.
 Accomplishment and professionalism are the criteria facing individuals.
 That individual then enrolls in professional development courses before being promoted and assigned to a position of greater responsibility.

-Have already completed 60 semester hours from an accredited college prior to enrollment
+Have completed 60 semester hours from an accredited college prior to enrollment;

-Be able to apply for this program prior to your 29th birthday (There are a few exceptions for people between the ages of 30-34)
+Apply for this program prior to your 29th birthday (There are a few exceptions for people between ages 30-34)

 The Army Reserve Experience